pixom-ai/NVIDIA_DeepLearning-Project/README.md

 Thanks to the rapid development of NVIDIA GPUs, training deep neural networks is more efficient than ever in terms of both time and resource cost.
 Training neural networks on [NVIDIA CUDA-enabled GPUs](https://developer.nvidia.com/cuda-gpus) is a practical necessity for the Teaching Kit labs, including both convolutional networks (Lab1 and Lab2) and recurrent networks (Lab4).

 **Don't have access to GPUs?
-The DLI Teaching Kit comes with codes worth up to $125 of Amazon Web Services (AWS) GPU compute credit for each student in your course, as well as $200 for yourself as the instructor, to provide a GPU compute platform** to work on the open-ended labs.
-To request a code for yourself and your students, please send an email to [NVDLI@nvidia.com](mailto: NVDLI@nvidia) with the subject line “DLI Teaching Kit AWS Access”.
-An email will follow with your code and instructions for giving access to your students. *Instructions on setting up your AWS environment can be found below.*
+The DLI Teaching Kit comes with codes worth up to $125 of Amazon Web Services (AWS) GPU compute credit for each student in your course, to provide a GPU compute platform**

-The use of GPUs for the Teaching Kit labs requires a CUDA supported operating system, C compiler, and a recent CUDA Toolkit.
+The use of GPUs for the Learning Kit labs requires a CUDA supported operating system, C compiler, and a recent CUDA Toolkit.
 Basic instructions on how to download and install the CUDA Toolkit can be found below in the Environment setup.
 More details can be found in the NVIDIA documentation on how [download](https://developer.nvidia.com/cuda-downloads)and [install](http://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html) the CUDA Toolkit.
 Installation guides and the list of supported C compilers for [Windows](http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html), [Linux](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html), and [OSX](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html) are also found in the [CUDA Toolkit Documentation Page](http://docs.nvidia.com/cuda/index.html).

 CUDA and the associated libraries should be installed prior to any deep learning specific tools.